 Someone suffering from substance abuse is likely to develop a disorder such as anxiety or depression.
 Drugs and alcohol can transform the very nature of your body.
 When someone uses an addictive substance, they typically experience altered emotional states.
 These changes can lead to mental health issues.
 Addiction typically affects a user’s interactions in their everyday lives.
 In order to continue their drug or alcohol use, an addict often resorts to activities such as lying or stealing.
 Changes in behaviour and impacted personal relationships can contribute to a poor psychological state.

 This connection between addiction and mental health conditions can also go the other way.
 Mental health disorders can lead to a reliance on a substance when a patient uses drugs or alcohol to cope with their mental issues.

 What’s a dual diagnosis rehab?

 Because there is such a complicated relationship between mental health and addiction, it is important for someone to seek the appropriate treatment for dual diagnosis.

 Dual diagnosis rehab works by concurrently treating a patient’s substance abuse and mental health issues.
 Facilities typically utilise an inpatient setting and employ professionals who are equipped to properly treat these conditions.

 Benefits of dual diagnosis rehab

 Medications are sometimes necessary for someone with a mental health disorder to live a normal life.
 Dual diagnosis treatment centres, however, also recognise that any kind of medication can serve as a trigger for an addict.
 Staff members understand this complicated balance and work to ensure that their patients’ medications are appropriately managed.

 In these facilities, patients also will learn about their symptoms.
 During their treatment, patients will be taught how to differentiate between symptoms that stem from their addiction problem against their mental health conditions.
 After identifying the cause of their symptoms, they will be able to respond in a healthy, productive manner.

 What services are provided?

 Each facility has its own programmes, but some of the common services provided include:

-- Initial assessment that will collect your health information, lay out potential costs, and develop a treatment plan
+- An initial assessment that will collect your health information, lay out potential costs, and develop a treatment plan